infratute/MEAN-Stack-Book-Store/README.md

 With the above 3 commands run from within the client directory, the service should be opened on the http://localhost:4200

 •	Anonymous users can
-  > Login/Register
+  > Login/Register,
-  > View all books
+  > View all books,
-  > View books details
+  > View books details,
   > Leave ratings and comments

 •	Authenticated users can
-  > Buy books
+  > Buy books,
-  > Rate books
+  > Rate books,
-  > Comment on books
+  > Comment on books,
-  > View user profiles
+  > View user profiles,
-  > View purchases history
+  > View purchases history,
-  >	Create favorite books list
+  >	Create favorite books list,
   > Can change own avatar

 •	Admin users
-  > Add books to the store
+  > Add books to the store,
-  > Edit books
+  > Edit books,
-  > Delete books
+  > Delete books,
-  > Edit/Delete offensive user comments
+  > Edit/Delete offensive user comments,
-  > Block/Unblock user from commenting
+  > Block/Unblock user from commenting,
   > Change unappropriate user avatars

 We have checked the functionality of the files on the below environment